 - Name 3 things that have happened to you that have strengthened your character and who you are today (positive or negative events).

 - List 2 struggles you experienced in life that you have overcome.
-What or who have helped you to overcome these trials?
+What or who has helped you to overcome these trials?

 - List 5 things you love about your home.

-- What 3 things you love about the town, area or neighborhood you live in?
+- What 3 things do you love about the town, area, or neighborhood you live in?

 - What about nature are you grateful for?